cap-js/docs/java/developing-applications/configuring.md

 In the SAP BTP, Cloud Foundry, the Java runtime that is used to run your application is defined by the so-called [buildpack](https://docs.cloudfoundry.org/buildpacks/).
 For CAP applications, it is advised to use the [SAP Java Buildpack 2](https://help.sap.com/docs/btp/sap-business-technology-platform/sap-jakarta-buildpack).
-CAP applications built with Spring Boot do not require any specific configuration for buildpack and run using [Java Main](https://help.sap.com/docs/btp/sap-business-technology-platform/java-main) runtime by default and can also run with other buildpacks as well.
+CAP applications built with the Spring Boot do not require any specific configuration for buildpack and running using [Java Main](https://help.sap.com/docs/btp/sap-business-technology-platform/java-main) runtime by default.

-To configure the buildpack for Java 21 with SapMachine JRE, which is recommended setup for CAP, add the following lines to your `mta.yaml`:
+To configure the buildpack for Java 21 with SapMachine JRE, which is recommended setup for CAP, add the following lines to your `mta.yaml` right under your Java service definition:

 ```yaml
 parameters: